Intro to Chemical Signaling and Communication by Microbes

 • activation of virulence genes (associated with pathogenicity, or the ability to cause an infection)

 How does quorum sensing work?
 It’s all based on continuous secretion of a signaling molecule, or a bacterial hormone, called an autoinducer.
-If a single cell or just a few cells secrete it, there isn’t much of the molecule in environment, and it doesn’t change the bacteria’s behavior.
-But as the number of individuals in the population increases, there are more and more cells secreting the hormone, and thus the hormone increases in density.
-Once it reaches a certain density, it causes a cellular response in all cells at the same time, which then collectively change their behavior based on whatever signaling pathway is activated by the hormone.
+If a single cell or just a few cells secrete it, there isn’t much of the molecule in environment and it doesn’t change the bacteria’s behavior.
+But as the number of individuals in the population increases, and there are more and more cells secreting the hormone, the hormone will gradually increase in density.
+Once it reaches a certain density, it causes a cellular response in all cells at the same time; the cells collectively change their behavior based on whatever signaling pathway is activated by the hormone.

 Autoinducers density

-Autoinducers are small molecules or proteins produced by bacteria that regulate gene expression through quorum sensing.
-Image credit: “Signaling in single-celled organisms: Figure 2,” by OpenStax College, Biology (CC BY 3.0).
+Autoinducers are small molecules or proteins produced by bacteria that regulate gene expression via quorum sensing.
+Image credit: “Signaling in single-celled organisms: Figure 2,” OpenStax College, Biology (CC BY 3.0)

 In general, each species of bacteria has its own autoinducer, with a matching receptor that’s highly specific (won’t be activated by the autoinducer of a different bacterium).
 However, some types of autoinducers can be produced and detected by multiple species of bacteria.
 Scientists are investigating how these molecules may allow for between-species communication.